RobTrew/tree-tools/TaskPaper scripts/TaskPaperViews.md

 ### NAME

-**TaskPaper Views** – Displays a menu of saved queries which can use relative dates
+**TaskPaper Views** – Offers a choice of saved queries which can use relative dates

 ### DESCRIPTION